gohugoio/hugo/content/en/content-management/front-matter.md

 ###### translationKey

-(`string`) An arbitrary value used to relate two or mote translations of the same page, useful when the translated pages do not share a common path.
+(`string`) An arbitrary value used to relate two or more translations of the same page, useful when the translated pages do not share a common path.
 Access this value from a template using the [`TranslationKey`] method on a `Page` object.

 [`translationkey`]: /methods/page/translationkey/